-Sterling Perkinson focuses his practice on employee benefits and executive compensation.
-Sterling collaborates with plan sponsors, fiduciaries and plan service providers to help them achieve their objectives while reducing their risk by:
+Sterling Perkinson focuses his practice on employee benefits and executive compensation, including issues under the tax code and Titles I and IV of ERISA.
+Sterling collaborates with plan sponsors, fiduciaries, and plan service providers to help them achieve their objectives while reducing their risk by:

 - Advising plan sponsors in the design and administration of 401(k), profit sharing and defined benefit pension plans.